 The Greek labour market is characterised by a low employment level and increasing unemployment.
 More than half of the unemployed are long term unemployed.
-Despite the efforts made and the existence of numerous measures and programmes, the Greek does not contain a sufficiently articulated employment strategy.
+Despite the efforts made to date in the NAP, the existing measures and programmes should be incorporated in a truly articulated employment strategy.